absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 For THI-R2, THO-R1 and TDSH the formula for calculation is not yet known.
 You can find some hints related to the meaning of the operating data [here](https://www.hrponline.co.uk/files/images/HRP/Catalogues/HRP_NEW_ServiceSupportHandbook.pdf#page=7).

-hint: The error operating data are usually a sub-set of the operating data above.
-If user requets error operating data, all available error operating data are provide independent from the list above.
+hint: The error operating data is usually a sub-set of the operating data above.
+If user requests error operating data, all available error operating data is provided independent from the list above.

 ## Access Speed ([MHI-AC-Ctrl-core.h](src/MHI-AC-Ctrl-core.h ))